PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 Perspectives overview
 ---------------------

-In this section we present the most common perspectives provided by |PhaserEditor|_.
+In this section, we present the most common perspectives provided by |PhaserEditor|_.

 Start perspective